mitre-attack/attack-data-model/docusaurus/docs/tutorials/your-first-query.md

 **TypeScript compilation errors**: Make sure you're using `npx tsx` to run TypeScript directly, or compile with `npx tsc` first.

 ---

-**Great job!** You've completed your first ATT&CK query and learned the fundamental concepts.
-Ready for the next challenge?